 Categorical variables were presented as the number of cases with corresponding percentages, and continuous variables were presented as the mean and standard deviation (SD) or median and interquartile range (IQR), depending on normality.
 Normality was assessed using the Anderson-Darling test.
 The primary outcome of microbiologic success was analyzed using the Chi-square test.
 Secondary outcomes were analyzed using Fisher’s Exact test or Chi-square test for nominal data, and 2-sample t-test (parametric data) or Mann-Whitney U test (nonparametric data) for continuous data.
 All statistical tests were performed using Minitab® 18 statistical software (Minitab LLC, State College, PA).

 Lodise et al10 reported a 40% failure rate (60% success rate) in patients not achieving the target AUC/MIC exposure in the treatment of MRSA bacteremia, and a 20-25% treatment failure rate with achievement of exposure values above the CART-derived AUC/MIC threshold.
-Therefore, the anticipated success rate of vancomycin therapy for MRSA bacteremia using AGD was set at 75%, while the success rate in patients not achieving the target AUC/MIC exposure was set at 60%.
+Therefore, the anticipated success rate of vancomycin therapy for MRSA bacteremia using AGD was set at 75%, while the success rate in patients not achieving the target AUC/MIC exposure (the TGD group) was set at 60%.
 When applied to sample size calculation, this translated to a needed sample size of 152 patients in each group (304 patients total) to detect a 15% difference, with an anticipated success rate of 75% in the AGD group and 60% in the TGD group, based on an 80% power calculation.
 The research study was approved by the Indiana University Institutional Review Board.

 RESULTS